reverbdotcom/reverb-magento/README.md

 * Select Yes for Enable Reverb Module to turn on the sync
 * If you also want to create drafts for skus that don't exist on Reverb, select "Enable Listing Creation" in the Reverb Default section.

+## Usage

+The sync to Reverb can be triggered in two ways:
+1. When you Save any Product in Magento, it will automaticaly sync to Reverb (if you have the sync settings enabled).
+2. Bulk Sync.
+Visit Catalog->Reverb Bulk Sync, and press the "Bulk Product Sync" button in the upper right.
+The page will update with progress over time.
+Please note that very large catalogs (thousands of skus) may take an hour or more to fully sync.

 ## What's working

 Currently this extension syncs inventory from Magento to Reverb based on SKU.